Behind the scenes in Roman Kent

 Day 2 - Reculver & Richborough

 On our first morning, we travel northeast to Reculver on the north Kent coast where Dr Elliott will give a tour of the Saxon shore fort site and St Mary’s Church (built within the walls of the Saxon Shore fort with stone recycled from the earlier Roman structure).
 The tour will also take you to the site’s eastern perimeter where one can view the course of the former Wantsum Channel.
-We then travel to lovely Sandwich on the east Kent coast for lunch, before visiting Richborough in the afternoon.
+We then travel to lovely Sandwich on the east Kent coast for lunch, before visiting paying a brief visit to St. Augustine’s corss, the landing place of the Saint in post-Roman Britain.
+On to Richborough in the afternoon.
 Here we will explore the Claudian invasion defensive ditch, the monumental foundations of the grand triumphal arch built by Domitian and finally the well-preserved Saxon Shore fort.
-Archaeological investigation continues to this day at Richborough, and our tour will include access to the most recent investigations, including the site’s little-visited amphitheatre.
+Archaeological investigation continues to this day.
 In the evening before dinner, Dr Elliott will give a lecture about the Roman and the Saxon Shore forts built after its demise in the 3rd century AD.

 |Meals included||All meals included|